kubeedge/website/content/ko/docs/edgehub.md

 It acts as the communication link between the edge and the cloud.
 It forwards the messages received from the cloud to the corresponding module at the edge and vice-versa.

-The main functions performed by edgehub are :-
+The main functions performed by edgehub are:

 - Get CloudHub URL
 - Keep Alive